-The declining use of mercury in consumer products, such as paint, paper, and batteries, has also contributed to lessened emissions from municipal waste combustors.
+The declining use of mercury in consumer products, such as paint, paper, and batteries, has contributed to lessened emissions from municipal waste combustors.
 Both the use and disposal of mercury in these products are coming under increasing state and local regulation.
 More than 19 states have passed legislation concerning the use, sale or labeling of mercury-containing products.

 Field studies show a direct relationship between mercury deposition and mercury levels in fish.
-The findings indicate that reducing domestic emissions of reactive mercury compounds can lower mercury concentrations in fish in the United States. regardless of distribution of contributions from natural and foreign sources.
-Changes in atmospheric mercury deposition can rapidly affect concentrations in fish, according to a 2002 study by Wisconsin researchers.
+The findings indicate that reducing domestic emissions of reactive mercury compounds can lower mercury concentrations in fish in the United States, regardless of distribution of contributions from natural and foreign sources.
+Changes in atmospheric mercury deposition can rapidly effect concentrations in fish, according to a 2002 study by Wisconsin researchers.
 The research team found a 10-percent decrease in deposition corresponded with a 5-percent decrease in mercury levels in fish tissue.
 The findings are similar to those of a South Florida study, published in 2001, that tracked the link between reductions in mercury deposition and corresponding decreases in mercury levels in water and fish tissue over a multi-year period.
 In another ongoing study being conducted by an international team of scientists in a lake area of northern Ontario, mercury isotopes that were added to the lake have been found in fish living in the lake within a few months.
 On the basis of these studies, researchers suggest that the amount of mercury added to an ecosystem from new sources, rather than that already trapped in sediment, is the main determinant of how much mercury is introduced into the food chain.
 These and other developing studies demonstrate the efficacy of reducing current emissions of mercury in reducing concentrations of mercury in fish and other animals.
+They demonstrate that the way a given ecosystem will respond to changes in mercury loading can now be better predicted.
+Such methods, when used in combination with studies that measure the impact on local environments may be even more useful for setting reduction goals and demonstrating progress.